flosskosova/foss4g-2023/content/sponsor/sponsor/Kartoza.md

 {{< figure src="/images/sponsor/KartozaLogoVerticalCMYK.svg" width="400px" >}}

 Kartoza (Pty) Ltd was founded in July 2014 by Tim Sutton and Gavin Fleming.
 It was formed by merging Tim’s company Linfiniti Consulting (founded 2008) and Gavin’s company Afrispatial (founded 2010).
 Both Gavin and Tim began their GIS journeys in the mid to late 1990s.
 Kartoza is registered in and operates from South Africa.
-All our twenty staff work remotely and are based in several centres in South Africa, Portugal, Indonesia, Tanzania and Madagascar.
+All our twenty staff work remotely and are based in several centres in South Africa, Portugal, Indonesia, Tanzania, Malaysia and Madagascar.

 Thanks to the Internet, we have global reach.
 We service clients both locally in South Africa and in the world beyond.
 We have twenty staff with diverse backgrounds and nationalities.
 We also make use of subcontractors, both local and from beyond our borders, to help us deliver larger projects.